 Making a Shampoo Bottle Planter

 Turn an empty shampoo bottle into a cute planter in a few easy steps.
-This is a guide about making a shampoo bottle planter
+This is a page about making a shampoo bottle planter

 This is a project to convert an old empty shampoo bottle into a nice hanging planter for your garden or house.